nsg21/PasswordRunes/README.md

 ### Other sets
 I considered other underlying patterns of dots and more than 2 colors.

-Summary of these considerations are presented in the following table:
+Summary of these considerations are presented in the following table.
+It shows the number of eligible patterns for a configurations of a given number of dots and given number of colors.
+The underlying (uncolored) pattern of dots must be symmetric under rotation, so it can only be 4n or 4n+1 dots.

 colors:|2|3|4|5
 dots| | | |